AdaGold/calculator/README.md

-# Project 01: Calculator Exercise
+# Project 01: Calculator

 Build a calculator command line interface (CLI) that allows a user to perform simple arithmetic.
-The program should ask for an operation (addition, subtraction, multiplication, division) and two numbers, then give the result of applying the operation to the two numbers.

 ## Project Baseline
+The program should ask the user for an operation (string or numeric symbol) and two numbers.

 - Fork this repository to your personal Github
 - Set the default branch of your fork to be your personal branch.
 - Create a Ruby program called `math.rb`
 - Commit `math.rb` to your personal branch and push it to your fork on Github.

 ## Primary Requirements
+The program should use the input operation and two numbers to provide the result of applying the operation to the two numbers.

+- This includes adding support for these four operations: addition, subtraction, multiplication, and division.
 - The program should accept both the name (`add`) and the symbol (`+`) for each possible operation.

+## Secondary Requirements
 - Print out the formula in addition to the result, i.e. `2 + 2 = 4`
 - Add support for computing exponents (`2^4 = 2 * 2 * 2 * 2 = 16`).
 - Add support for the modulo operator (`10 % 3 = 1`).